Technology revolutionising the strata industry

 As we become ever more energy conscious, society strives for environmentally sustainable and renewable sources of energy.
 Such demand has created revolutionary markets, initially with solar and battery storage, through to the creation of electric cars, pushing down emissions and minimising our fossil fuel footprint.

 Small and simple changes can revolutionise the way we utilise energy, such as solar panels affixed to buildings to power our homes.
 This could be then coupled with the installation of battery charging stations to power electric and hybrid cars.
 Or very simply switching to LED light bulbs in common spaces and within owner’s properties.
-These simple steps can help reduce our carbon emission output and associated energy costs which is a win for the environment and a win for the finances.

 3. Adopting Virtual Reality

-The phenomenon of virtual reality (VR) captivated audiences worldwide through the smartphone game Pokémon Go.
-Now, VR technology can shift the way the strata industry operates.
-VR could simplify the sometimes repetitive and time consuming questions needed to obtain necessary building details, as the underwriter could place themselves at the scene.
-While this is impressive, imagine its use in accident resolution.
-The insurer could create a three-dimensional image of the event, therefore expediting the claim process and reducing the pain felt during a stressful situation.
+The phenomenon of virtual reality (VR) captivated audiences worldwide through the smartphone game Pokémon Go back in 2016.
+Now, VR technology is shifting the way the strata industry operates.
+VR can simplify the sometimes repetitive and time consuming questions needed to obtain necessary building details, as the underwriter can place themselves at the scene.
+This is even more impressive when it comes to accident resolution.
+One example of this is CHU Inspect.
+CHU Inspect offers a whole new level of innovation when it comes to building management, strata building insurance, maintenance, and repair services.

 4. An intelligent automated building